jtek/ceph-utils/README.md

 This script is used to avoid scrub or deep-scrub storms.
 It's setup to run a deep-scrub every week and a scrub every 24h on every PG.

+If possible the script will try to avoid scrubbing PGs using the same OSD several times in a row, offsetting the scrubs a bit in the future to give priority to PGs on OSD without recent scrub activity.
+With small enough PG this should avoid removing too much useful data from disk caches.

-To avoid any storms the scrub intervals should be setup in ceph.conf to target longer periods.
+To avoid any storm the scrub intervals should be setup in ceph.conf to target longer periods.
 For example:

     osd scrub min interval       = 172800 # 60*60*24*2
     osd scrub max interval       = 259200 # 60*60*24*3
     osd deep scrub interval      = 1209600 # 60*60*24*14

 Dependencies:
 * Ruby 2.0 or later